 \subsection{Disturbance-only Feasibility and Error}

 Recall that the feasible tube $\ftube$ to bound the error is defined as the set from which there exist some inputs in $\cset$ and $\dset$ such that the system may arrive at the target $\tset$.
 In other words, it allows the control and disturbance to work together to reach the target set, leading to a potentially very large over-approximation of the true reachable sets.
 One may note from the proofs of Thm.~\ref{thm:errenv} and Cor.~\ref{cor:saferr}, to assume the set $\ftube$ contains all trajectories evolving to $\tset$ for $\csetsig \times \dsetsig \times [t,T]$ is sufficient but superfluous.
-The proof shows the error need only be defined on the trajectories evolving from an $\epsilon_0$-near optimal disturbance strategy.
-While this set cannot be localized without the solution, we may know it is contained within the set for the game without the control, since control, its opponent, only reduces this set.
-This is a valuable relation because in the one-player setting, $\ftube$ is a subset of $\ftube$ for both players (and often significantly smaller), and hence reduces the antagonistic error.
+The proof illustrates the error need only be defined on the trajectories evolving from an $\sigma$-near optimal disturbance strategy.
+While this set cannot be localized without the solution, we show it is contained within the set for the game without the control, since control (its opponent) only reduces this set.
+This is valuable because the disturbance-only tube $\ftube_\dset$ is a subset of $\ftube$ for both players (and often significantly smaller), and hence reduces the antagonistic error.
+Note, the lack of control guarantees a tighter feasible set that yields a conservative antagonistic error, but the game still includes control.
 This is formalized in the following and demonstrated in the Van der Pol system in Fig.~\ref{fig:TVSIS}.